Awww, kitty kitty.

 Check it out – the conductor, who was pretty dang adorable with his butterfly hands: Krzysztof Urbanski.
 And the prodigy violinist: Augustin Hadelich.

-I wished and wished Kaitlin was there to see the clarinet players (she just started clarinet) and feel the power of top-notch orchestral works played by a world-class orchestra in one of the great venues of the modern music experience.
+I wished and wished Rome was there to see the clarinet players (she just started clarinet) and feel the power of top-notch orchestral works played by a world-class orchestra in one of the great venues of the modern music experience.
 Soon my darling!

 I want a sunflower forest too!
 I just ran across this picture and I don’t remember where I took it.
 I wonder how much water it takes to grow sunflowers.
 Here, let me google that for you…too bad, too much water required.